Dry Combat Submersible

 Why You Should Participate

-Phase 3 – 11 July 2020 to 22 July 2020 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs that were outcomes of the 10 June event.
-Favorably evaluated submissions will receive an invitation to attend the Phase 4 Assessment Event o/a 22 July.
+Completed Phase 3 – 11 July 2020 to 29 July 2020 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
+Favorably evaluated submissions will receive an invitation to attend the Phase 4 Assessment Event o/a 29 July.

-Phase 4 – 12 August 2020 to 13 August 2020 Assessment Event: During the Assessment Event (AE), selected participants will be allotted a one-on-one session with the USSOCOM evaluation panel to pitch, demonstrate, and/or discuss their solutions.
+Completed Phase 4 – 02 September 2020 to 04 September 2020 Virtual Assessment Event: During the Assessment Event (AE), selected participants will be allotted a one-on-one session with the USSOCOM evaluation panel to pitch, demonstrate, and/or discuss their solutions.
 The forum will include a Q&A portion, and discussions may continue outside of the event.
 Solution brief evaluation criteria will be outlined in the event invitation.
 If the USSOCOM evaluation panel favorably evaluates a solution brief, negotiations for Phase 5 may immediately begin.

 Phase 5 – Path Forward: Successfully negotiated awards may fall under any combination of these categories: